OnkarRuikar/bt-macro-remote/README.md

 ### Enclosure

-Put the ESP32 receiver in any small enclosure.
+Put the ESP32 receiver in any [small enclosure](https://www.amazon.com/dp/B08Z39P7NF/ref=sspa_dk_detail_1?pd_rd_i=B08Z39P7NF&pd_rd_w=vbdxS&content-id=amzn1.sym.386c274b-4bfe-4421-9052-a1a56db557ab&pf_rd_p=386c274b-4bfe-4421-9052-a1a56db557ab&pf_rd_r=2XWD54Y1MXZQG8C050E6&pd_rd_wg=5Gq2i&pd_rd_r=f48551d2-71a4-4ced-aae0-05124cfbcd64&s=hi&sp_csd=d2lkZ2V0TmFtZT1zcF9kZXRhaWxfdGhlbWF0aWM&th=1).
 If the enclosure is not transparent then make sure the IR receiver remains outside because it needs to be in line of sight with the remote.

 ### Remote key stickers

 Print [icons.png](./assets/icons.png) image on A4 size paper.
 Cut the icons and stick them on remote control keys.
 Use [rubber based glue](https://www.amazon.com/Fevibond-Synthetic-Rubber-Adhesive-Leather/dp/B075MCSRLY/) to keep key membranes flexible.

+If you wish to use different icons on the remote keys, then edit `assets/icons.xcf` file in [Gimp image editor](https://www.gimp.org/).